Site-Marker/multicamera-app/README.md

-# Rails Take Home Test - Add Sharing
+# React Native Take Home Test - Multicamera Experience

 This repository contains an Expo React Natvie application designed to showcase your understanding of core React Native concepts and feature building.